NASA-IMPACT/data_share/README.md

   ```
 2. Data type: images, jpg

-You can download the files from: `s3://impact-datashare/cloudstreet`.
+You can download the files from: `s3://impact-datashare/cloudstreet --no-sign-request`.
 You will need an AWS account to download the data.